isomerpages/nlb-reference/_business-management/strategic-planning-for-non-profit-organizations.md

 Jäger presents a strategic decision-making framework aimed at helping nonprofits and social businesses to rationalise their social purposes with the need to optimise economic viability.
 Four key areas in organisational management are addressed in this book: resources, impact, leadership and motivation.

 * Light, M. (2010).
 [Results now for nonprofits: Purpose, strategy, operations, and governance](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13735167).
-Hoboken, New Jersey: John Wiley & Sons.
+Hoboken, New Jersey: John Wiley &amp; Sons.

 Call no.: RBUS 658.4012 LIG

 Light proposes a practical and comprehensive high performance strategy plan integrating the principles of management, governance and cohesion that can help nonprofits realise their mission while staying true to their organisational values.
 The book also focuses on accountability for measuring progress and monitoring performance to ensure that milestone successes are achievable.

 * Raymond, S. U. (2013).
 [Recession, recovery, and renewal: Long-term nonprofit strategies for rapid economic change](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200129524).
-Hoboken, New Jersey: John Wiley & Sons.
+Hoboken, New Jersey: John Wiley &amp; Sons.

 Call no.: RBUS 658.4012 RAY

 Raymond offers a survival guide that equips nonprofits in tweaking their management, leadership and governance strategies during economic uncertainties.
 The book also guides nonprofits on restructuring their business models to anticipate change and renewal.

 * Sheehan, R. M. (2010).
 [Mission impact: Breakthrough strategies for nonprofits](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=13368763).
-Hoboken, New Jersey: John Wiley & Sons.
+Hoboken, New Jersey: John Wiley &amp; Sons.

 Call no.: RBUS 658.048 SHE